PAMELA through a Magnetic Lens: Cosmic ray propagation through the heliosphere

 If we take the magnetic field strength (at low latitudes) to be $|B|=B_E/r(AU)$ and the local field strength at earth over the course of the PAMELA data to be $B_E=3.3~nT$ then we can approximate the Larmor radius of a particle at low latitudes to be:

-where $r$ is just the distance from the center of the solar system.
+where $r$ is the distance from the center of the solar system.

 From this we can see that a singly charged particle with a rigidity of $1~GV$ has a Larmor radius of less that 1~AU even in the weak magnetic field near the termination shock at 80~AU.
-There is no means for such a particle to propagate directly to the center of the solar system.
-At the other extreme, a 1~TeV particle has $r_g=6.7r$ at all $r$.
-As $r_g\gg r$ at all points on its path, it can penetrate the center of the solar system with relatively little deflection in its trajectory (around $10^\circ$).
-At energies above a few tens of $TeV$ the deflection becomes negligible and we can truly say that any effect of the heliospheric magnetic field should disappear.
+Such a particle cannot propagate directly to the centre of the solar system as $r_L < r$ at all points.
+At the other extreme, a 1~TeV particle has $r_L = 6.7r$ for all $r$.
+As $r_L \gg r$ at all points on its path, it can penetrate the centre of the solar system with relatively little deflection in its trajectory (around $10^\circ$).
+At energies above a few tens of TeV the deflection becomes negligible.

-In between these two limits we must consider two separate populations of cosmic rays: \begin{enumerate} \item those that travel to the center of the solar system by traveling along magnetic field lines \item those that can penetrate the center of the solar system by traveling perpendicular to the magnetic field. \end{enumerate}
+Between these two limits we must consider two separate populations of cosmic rays: \begin{enumerate} \item those that travel to the center of the solar system by traveling along magnetic field lines \item those that can penetrate the center of the solar system by traveling perpendicular to the magnetic field. \end{enumerate}

-At high energies we know that the flux of cosmic ray must be approximately homogeneous and isotropic.
-The flux that we see should correspond directly to the interstellar spectrum.
+At high energies ($> 1$ TeV) the flux of cosmic rays at earth should correspond directly to the interstellar spectrum.
 The same cannot be said of the low energy cosmic rays.
-The transport of sub-$GeV$ cosmic rays within the solar system is described by the transport equation - first proposed by Parker in 1965 \cite{Parker:1965p2887}:
+The transport of sub-GeV cosmic rays within the solar system is described by the transport equation Ñ first proposed by Parker in 1965 \cite{Parker:1965p2887}:

-where $U$ is the density of cosmic rays as a function of position, momentum and time,${\mathbf V}$ represents the solar wind velocity, $C=1-(1/3U)\partial/\partial p (pU)$ is the Compton-Getting coefficient, $\langle {\mathbf v}_d\rangle$ is the averaged drift velocity and ${\mathbf \kappa}^{(S)}$ is the symmetric part of the diffusion tensor:
+where $U$ is the density of cosmic rays as a function of position $\mathbf{r}$, momentum $p$ and time $t$, ${\mathbf V}$ represents the solar wind velocity, $C=1-(1/3U)\partial/\partial p (pU)$ is the Compton-Getting coefficient, $\langle {\mathbf v}_d\rangle$ is the averaged drift velocity and ${\mathbf \kappa}^{(S)}$ is the symmetric part of the diffusion tensor: